 - Lower latency — 15ms vs 22ms in DLSS 3

-- Better motion prediction reducing artifacts
+- Better motion prediction, dramatically reducing visual artifacts

 Ray Reconstruction 2.0

-- 2x cleaner image in path-traced games
+- 2x cleaner image in fully path-traced games

-- Works at all resolutions including 8K
+- Works at all resolutions up to and including 8K

-Cyberpunk 2077 (4K RT Overdrive):
+Real-World DLSS 4.0 Impact — Cyberpunk 2077 (4K RT Overdrive):

 - Native 4K: 28 fps